 Lion Rock Country Park — Sha Tin

 The hike up to the peak that gives this park its name is notoriously difficult, but once there, you’ll be rewarded with expansive views of the Sha Tin township.
-Another attraction is Amah Rock, which is shaped like a woman carrying her baby piggyback and is inspired by yet another folk legend.
+Another attraction is Amah Rock — one of the most unusual rock formations in Hong Kong as it is shaped like a woman carrying her baby piggyback.
 If you’re into bird-watching, make your way to Eagle’s Nest and see if you’re lucky enough to spot black kites.

 Header image credits: Creative-Family via Canva